LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Strong-and-weak-primes.md

 [Arne Sommer](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-015/arne-sommer/perl6/ch-1.p6) first generated a lazy infinite list of prime numbers.
 Then, his program iterates over successive integers and, for each such integer, determines whether the prime having that index in the prime array is strong or weak (or neither), and pushes those in the right array.
 The loop stops when both the `@strong` and `@weak` arrays have at least 10 elements.
 It then prints 10 elements of each array.

-It is worth noting that Arne used a sigil-less variable, `p`, for for his array of primes, as well as for his `for` loop iteration variable (`n`), so that his code to compute whether a prime is strong or weak looks almost exactly the same as the math formulas of the challenge specification:
+It is worth noting that Arne used a sigil-less variable, `p`, for his array of primes, as well as for his `for` loop iteration variable (`n`), so that his code to compute whether a prime is strong or weak looks almost exactly the same as the math formulas of the challenge specification:

 ``` Perl6
 if p[n] > ( p[n-1] + p[n+1] ) / 2 { # ...